-Once I have assessed where each student is, I can create a daily sign that is at each students’ own individual level.
+Once I have assessed where each student is at, I can create a daily sign that is at each students’ own individual level.
 Here is a sample of how sign in sheets might look in August.
-I have a multi age class with 3, 4, and 5 year olds.
-Kids are tracing the first letter in their name, tracing their name in uppercase or lowercase, and writing their name with a model.
+I have a multi age class with 3, 4, and 5-year-olds.
+Kids are tracing the first letter in their name, tracing their name in uppercase or lowercase and writing their name with a model.

 I add pencils grips to the pencils I use for signing in after about a month or so.
 These pencil grips are from The Pencil Grip and they are my favorite!
 The grips are squishy and comfortable to hold for students.
 They have three different kind of grips.
-My kids favorite was the The Crossover Grip becasue they pretended the top was a super hero cape and it helped them place their fingers on the pencil.
-They would say, “I’m using my super hero grip”.
+My kids favorite was the The Crossover Grip because they pretended the top was a super hero cape!
+It helped them place their fingers on the pencil.
+They would say, “I’m using my super hero grip.”
 Grips provide training kids to use a solid tripod grasp.
 It guides them to hold their pencil in the correct position and stops fingers from crossing over.
 I’m super excited be giving away a set to one of you!
 Don’t forget to enter at the bottom of the post!

 I always have a sign in sheet at the computer with pencil grip.

 My tablet has a sign in sheet next to it too.
-They won’t even realize they are practicing their name!
+They won’t even realize they are practicing their names!
 If a child is scribbling, you can write their name tiny after they walk away.
 It usually only takes me a week or so to be able to “read” their scribbles.
 Each child has their own way to make their name scribble.
-I have had kids just make circles, make zigzags, and make just a line for their name scribble.
+I have had kids just make circles, zigzags and lines for their name scribble.